 Poster and poster session

-All students will be required to participate in a poster session about their APE product.
+All students will be required to participate in a poster session about their APEX product.
 The poster session will be held during graduation week in the spring.

 - program evaluation report

 - policy statement

 - surveillance report

 The portfolio is a living document, which is required and utilized throughout the MPH educational program to monitor progress in the mastery of public health competencies.
 Students continuously add to and update the portfolio with products and work examples from courses, group opportunities, volunteer experiences and the APEX.